-Section 8 of the Employee handbook.
-By signing below acknowledge that any infractions will result in disciplinate termination. v, I agree to abide by the Policy.
+I hereby acknowledge that I have read and understa Section 8 of the Employee handbook.
+By signing be acknowledge that any infractions will result in discip termination. elow, I agree to abide by the Policy.
 I also

 Employee's Signature Date

-Print Employee Name
+Print Employee Name -